vledwardsjr/TrackFlow/README.md

 # TrackFlow

-TrackFlow is a Java-based playlist management system focused on object-oriented design, traversal logic, and precise state management.
+TrackFlow is a Python-based playlist management system focused on object-oriented design, traversal logic, and precise state management.

 The project models a dynamic playlist with support for controlled navigation